ma-serra/OpenContracts/docs/configuration/choose-and-configure-docker-stack.md

 $ docker-compose -f production.yml up
 ```

-You should now be able to access the OpenContracts frontend by visiting `http://localhost:3000`.
+You should now be able to access the OpenContracts frontend by visiting your configured domain (served through Traefik on port 80/443).

 ## ENV File Configurations